 What is the Capitalization-Weighted Index?

 The Capitalization-Weighted Index (cap-weighted index, CWI) is a type of stock market index in which each component of the index is weighted relative to its total market capitalization.
-In the capitalization-weighted index, companies with larger market capitalization exert a greater impact on the index value, while companies with a smaller market capitalization carry less significance.
+In a capitalization-weighted index, companies with larger market capitalization exert a greater impact on the index value.
+Companies with a smaller market capitalization carry less significance.